 Benefit Description You Pay Maternity - Facility (cont.)
-Not covered: All charges • Breast pumps and milk storage bags except as stated on page 49 • Breastfeeding supplies other than those contained in the breast pump kit described on page 49 including clothing (e.g., nursing bras), baby bottles, or items for personal comfort or convenience (e.g., nursing pads) Childbirth preparation, Lamaze, and other birthing/parenting classes • Doula, birth companion, and similar supporter • Genetic testing/screening of the baby's father (see page 40 for our coverage of medically necessary diagnostic genetic testing) • Genetic testing not specifically stated as covered on pages 43-44 • Maternity care for members not enrolled in this Plan • Personal comfort items, such as guest meals and beds, telephone, television, beauty and barber services Private duty nursing • Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest • Tocolytic therapy and related services provided on an outpatient basis Outpatient Hospital or Ambulatory Surgical Center Outpatient surgical and treatment services performed and billed by a facility, such as: Preferred facilities: 30% of the Plan allowance • Operating, recovery, and other treatment rooms Non-preferred facilities (Member/Non-member): You pay all charges Anesthetics and anesthesia services Tou pay an enarges Pre-surgical testing performed within one business day of the covered surgical services Chemotherapy and radiation therapy Colonoscopy, with or without biopsy Note: Preventive care benefits apply to the facility charges for your first covered colonoscopy of the calendar year (see page 42).
+FEP Blue Focus Not covered: All charges Breast pumps and milk storage bags except as stated on page 46 • Breastfeeding supplies other than those contained in the breast pump kit described on page 46 including clothing (e.g., nursing bras), baby bottles, or items for personal comfort or convenience (e.g., nursing pads) Childbirth preparation, Lamaze, and other birthing/parenting classes Doula, birth companion, and similar supporter Genetic testing/screening of the baby's father (see page 40 for our coverage of medically necessary diagnostic genetic testing) Genetic testing not specifically stated as covered on page 43 Maternity care for members not enrolled in this Plan Personal comfort items, such as guest meals and beds, phone, television, beauty and barber services Private duty nursing • Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest Tocolytic therapy and related services except as described on page 71 Outpatient Hospital or Ambulatory Surgical Center FEP Blue Focus Outpatient surgical and treatment services performed and billed by a facility, such as: Preferred facilities: 30% of the Plan allowance (deductible applies) Operating, recovery, and other treatment rooms Non-preferred facilities (Member/Non-member): Anesthetics and anesthesia services You pay all charges Pre-surgical testing performed within one business day of the covered surgical services Chemotherapy and radiation therapy Colonoscopy, with or without biopsy Note: Preventive care benefits apply to the facility charges for your first covered colonoscopy of the calendar year (see page 42).
 We provide diagnostic benefits for services related to subsequent colonoscopy procedures in the same year.
-Intravenous (IV)/infusion therapy Renal dialysis • Visits to the outpatient department of a hospital for non-emergency treatment services Diabetic education Administration of blood, blood plasma, and other biologicals • Blood and blood plasma, if not donated or replaced, and other biologicals Dressings, splints, casts, and sterile tray services Facility supplies for hemophilia home care Other medical supplies, including oxygen
+Intravenous (IV)/infusion therapy Renal dialysis Visits to the outpatient department of a hospital for non-emergency treatment services Diabetic education Administration of blood, blood plasma, and other biologicals • Blood and blood plasma, if not donated or replaced, and other biologicals Dressings, splints, casts, and sterile tray services Facility supplies for hemophilia home care Other medical supplies, including oxygen Surgical implants